 It is common knowledge that breakups are the heart’s equivalent to getting stabbed in the crotch with scissors.
 To the recipient of walking papers from a relationship, even the brightest, most sunshiny day can feel like a canker sore.
 And, barring the passage of time, there is no single effective cure for the gut-wrenching angst associated with heartache.

-The typical breakup is comprised of a series of standard phases through which everyone progresses in roughly the same manner.
-However, the “actions” associated with each phase differ for men versus women.
-The male breakup is typically uncomplicated and simplistic in comparison to the female version – unless considering an anxious person – in which a routine breakup for either sex becomes a case-study in maladaptive social bizarredom.
-For the anxious individual, the symptoms and manifestations associated with the breakup phases are measurably more self-defeating, sadistic, lengthy, and, oddly – awe inspiring – than that of a split for the less anxious populace.
+The typical breakup is comprised of a series of standard stages through which everyone progresses in roughly the same manner.
+However, the “actions” associated with each stage differ for men versus women.
+The male breakup recovery cycle is largely counter-productive in comparison with the female version – especially once “breakup anxiety” begins – in which case a routine breakup for either sex becomes a case-study in maladaptive social bizarredom.
+For the anxious individual, the symptoms and manifestations associated with the breakup stages are measurably more self-defeating, sadistic, lengthy, and, oddly – awe inspiring – than that of a split for the less anxious populace.
 And, though the phases for a breakup involving an anxious person can affect both males and females – it is far less socially acceptable in a man.
 This is the primary reason there are so few books available to men regarding breakups.
 You have to look no further than the breakup book covers and titles to validate this claim: “He’s Just Not That Into You“; “The Smart Girl’s Breakup Buddy“; and “Breakup Girl to the Rescue“, for example.
 The list is long, and each cloaked in pink, pastel, and effeminate covers.
-As general practice, men do not frequent bookstores following a breakup – except for the anxious man.
-Men go to bars and strip-clubs.
-Most guys just hook-up with a random stranger, stalk their ex, or binge drink upon having a significant relationship terminated.
-But, not the anxious man.
-He becomes an emotional crash-test dummy.
+As general practice men go to bars and strip-clubs, hook-up with a random stranger, stalk their ex, or binge drink upon having a significant relationship terminated.
+But, once anxiety kicks-in he becomes an emotional crash-test dummy.
 Sulking within the aisles of a bookstore is just one of many places you might find this hapless soul seeking consolation.
 And, you can spot him from 50-yards: watery eyes; heart on sleeve; morose; slow talker; wreaks of pessimism; all while seeking asylum to mourn.
 He is the poster child for Kleenex, alcohol, and anti-depressants.
-And, he was recently … “me”.
+And, he was recently … “me.”

 Post breakup advice from a guy is seldom, if ever, helpful.
 “Man-therapy” is worthless – unless the man has “LCSW”, “MFT”, or “PhD.” following his name.
 After my very first breakup, my dad bluntly dispensed some advice while we worked on my Dodge pick-up.
 It was one short, memorable statement he made as he torqued on something important under the hood with some large torquing type of instrument.
 In referring to my ex, he said, “Son, there is nothing between her legs that you won’t find between another set – so, move on.”
 Sage advice.
 But clearly, my father assumed I was as shallow as my brother, whom rolled through breakups like a pimp with a titanium heart and sealed tear ducts.
 But, dad made a decent point – I have yet to discover some elusive North American rhinestone and sequins, vanilla-scented vagina – outside of a strip club, anyway.

-There are basically three phases of any breakup.
+There are basically three stages of any breakup.
 And, the following are how each plays-out for an anxious individual:

 This initial period feels like a cannonball fired directly into the abdomen, accompanied with a false sensation of, “I can totally fix this“.
 It is marred by feelings of inner turmoil, all-consuming grief, depression, anxiety, low self-esteem, jealousy, lack of food or sleep, complete disregard for personal hygiene, and sprinkled with regular moments of irrationality.
 It is further accompanied by a sense of defeat that this was the single greatest partner you will ever have, that you will never meet anyone as good, and you will die alone with only a stray cat and a self-propelled Roomba vacuum to care for you.
 The downward spiral continues until you have plummeted into a dark abyss of self damnation.
 Sure, you’ve somehow recovered from previous losses, but this one is seemingly insurmountable.
 It is within this early state that you believe the resultant heartache will actually kill you.
 Furthermore, your current state of emotions feel worse than had your love interest actually died in a freak beer bong or hair straightener/White Rain aerosol accident.
 Had they actually died, you would not be picturing them naked in ritualistic Conquistador-type sex orgies.
 And, in the instance of their death, you would receive paid time off from work with copious sympathy from colleagues and peers.
 Not so with breakups.
 People quickly tire of your incessant whining and ideological droning about times past.
 The Serenity Prayer rarely makes a dent here – no matter how many times recited, or how aggressively.
 And, the hours begrudgingly whittle away like a constant panic attack with alternating chest and stomach pains.
 If this stage of heartache was our national security, it would be “DEFCON 5″ – a most precarious state, in which appalling, regretful antics such as calling his or her mother to plead your case is not uncommon.
 In my most recent breakup, I phoned my ex’s mom in Idaho in an attempt to have her facilitate my planned reconciliation.
 When this failed, I sent a litany of texts and emails to my ex to argue my case and somehow win her back.
 And, after my pathetic writing campaign solicited little response, I went where no man – anxious or not – should traverse: a Tiffany’s jewelry store at the local mall, where I purchased a “Tiffany Novo” engagement ring, and vowed to make her happier than The Wiggles.

-In the campaign to win back the object of your desire, this phase will most often include regular and methodical text diatribes (aka, “terror texting”), along with emails and
+In the campaign to win back the object of your desire, this stage will most often include regular and methodical text diatribes (aka, “terror texting”), along with emails and

 voicemails in futile attempts to recon the defector – while each time, vowing not to send another – only to do so within hours.
 This stage is rife with a fuzzy logic that there is just the right combination of words and dire pleading to get them to reconsider.
 Like reminding them that no one will ever love them the way you do.
 Sure!
 How could this not work?
 And, what if you add some tears?
 How ’bout a $15,000 engagement ring?!
 It is wise to keep a dose or two of Ativan, Xanax, or Klonopin readily available to prevent the inevitable emotional meltdown or impulsive purchase.
 I took some during a long mountain bike ride after my breakup, and passed-out midway on a remote hillside.
 At least I didn’t pedal to another jewelry store.
 And, offering to do everything now that you were unwilling to do while in the relationship is a colossal ‘red-flag’ to yourself.
 Pay attention to it.
 The color of desperation is ‘safety orange’, and people will only pass you by with a look of extreme caution.